kumagai-group/pydefect/docs_rst/tutorial.rst

 ::

-    pydefect mcpd -e Ba Sn O -t BaSnO3 -a atom_energies.yaml
+    pydefect_util cefm -a atom_energies.yaml -e Mg Al O

 ===============================================================
 5. Construction of a supercell and defect initial setting file
 ===============================================================
-We have finished the calculations of the unit cell and competing phases, and are eventually ready for point-defect calculations.
+We have finished the calculations of the unit cell and competing phases, and now are ready for point-defect calculations.
 Let's create :code:`defect/` directory and copy unitcell :code:`POSCAR` file from e.g. :code:`unitcell/dos/` to :code:`defect/`